The Charlie Parker Story: Background

 Mehegan mentions Hakim in his notes, stating: "As a final irony, a pianist by the name of Argonne Thornton claims he played the date or at least part of it, although this is denied by Herman Lubinsky, who conducted the session."
 This denial, though, may be caused by the fact—as other sources state—that Hakim was not yet a member of the New York local Musicians Union, having moved from Chicago, and was told not to play by a local union representative.
 Hakim himself claims to have played piano on all tunes except "Now's the Time" and "Billie's Bounce".
 Reig claims that Hakim left before the final "Koko" take, due to the aforementioned local union rep.

+"Ko-Ko" is probably the most controversial track on the album.
+Many sources state that Gillespie is the trumpet player on this track in place of Davis (including the liner notes of one of Davis' own albums: The Musings of Miles).
+Various reasons are given: the difficulty of the piece was too much for young Miles, his nerves got the better of him, or simply that he was not present at the time of recording.
+Other sources insist that it is indeed Miles on this track and attempt to prove it.
+In his autobiography, Miles says it was Gillespie, and not him, who played on this track: